OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-07.md

 ## Matthew 7:1

-Do not judge, so that you will not be judged.
+“Do not judge, lest you too be judged.

 ## Matthew 7:2

-For in the way you judge, you will be judged;
-and by your standard of measure, it will be measured to you.
+For in the manner you judge others, you will be judged, and by the measure you use, it will be measured to you.

 ## Matthew 7:3

-Why do you look at the speck that is in your brother’s eye,
-but do not notice the log that is in your own eye?
+Why do you observe the speck in your brother’s eye, but fail to notice the plank in your own eye?

 ## Matthew 7:4

-Or how can you say to your brother,
-‘Let me take the speck out of your eye,’
-and behold, the log is in your own eye?
+How can you say to your brother, ‘Let me remove the speck from your eye,’ while there is a plank in your own eye?

 ## Matthew 7:5

-You hypocrite, first take the log out of your own eye,
-and then you will see clearly to take the speck out of your brother’s eye.
+You hypocrite, first remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye.

 ## Matthew 7:6

-Do not give what is holy to dogs,
-and do not throw your pearls before pigs,
-or they will trample them under their feet,
-and turn and tear you to pieces.
+“Do not give what is holy to dogs, and do not cast your pearls before pigs, or they may trample them underfoot, and turn and tear you apart.

 ---

 ## Matthew 7:7

-Ask, and it will be given to you;
-seek, and you will find;
-knock, and it will be opened to you.
+“Ask, and it shall be given to you; seek, and you shall find; knock, and it shall be opened to you.

 ## Matthew 7:8

-For everyone who asks receives,
-and the one who seeks finds,
-and to the one who knocks it will be opened.
+For everyone who asks receives; the one who seeks finds; and to the one who knocks, it shall be opened.

 ## Matthew 7:9

-Or what person is there among you who, when his son asks for a loaf of bread, will give him a stone?
+Which of you, if your son asks for bread, would give him a stone?

 ## Matthew 7:10

-Or if he asks for a fish, he will not give him a snake, will he?
+Or if he asks for a fish, would give him a snake?

 ## Matthew 7:11

-So if you, despite being evil, know how to give good gifts to your children,
-how much more will your Father who is in heaven give good things to those who ask Him!
+If you, then, being evil, know how to give good gifts to your children, how much more will your Father in heaven give good things to those who ask Him!

 ---

 ## Matthew 7:12

-In everything, therefore, treat people the same way you want them to treat you,
-for this is the Law and the Prophets.
+Therefore, in everything, do to others what you would have them do to you, for this is the Law and the Prophets.

----

 ## Matthew 7:13

-Enter through the narrow gate;
-for the gate is wide and the way is broad that leads to destruction,
-and there are many who enter through it.
+“Enter through the narrow gate; for wide is the gate and broad is the path that leads to destruction, and many enter through it.

 ## Matthew 7:14

-For the gate is narrow and the way is constricted that leads to life,
-and there are few who find it.
+But small is the gate and narrow the path that leads to life, and only a few find it.

 ---

 ## Matthew 7:15

-Beware of the false prophets, who come to you in sheep’s clothing,
-but inwardly are ravenous wolves.
+“Beware of false prophets, who come to you in sheep’s clothing, but inwardly they are ravenous wolves.

 ## Matthew 7:16

-You will know them by their fruits.
-Grapes are not gathered from thorn bushes, nor figs from thistles, are they?
+By their fruits you will recognise them.
+Do people gather grapes from thorn bushes, or figs from thistles?

 ## Matthew 7:17

-So every good tree bears good fruit, but the bad tree bears bad fruit.
+In the same way, every good tree bears good fruit, but a bad tree bears bad fruit.

 ## Matthew 7:18